Aoyama Gakuin University: Campus

-AGU Gymnasium
+Aoyama Gakuin Memorial Hall

-AGU Gymnasium is an arena in Aoyama campus.
+Aoyama Gakuin Memorial Hall is a large gymnasium located on the Aoyama Campus.
+It was completed in 1964, the year Tokyo hosted the Olympic Games.
+The facility has a seating capacity of 2,500 spectators and can accommodate up to 6,000 people at maximum capacity.
+The hall serves multiple purposes, hosting various events such as entrance and graduation ceremonies, official domestic and international sporting competitions, cultural events, and concerts.
 It is the home arena of the Sun Rockers Shibuya of the B.League, Japan's professional basketball league.

 Rankings

 The school ranks 11th in the country in the number of alumni elected to the National Diet, and 13th in the number of alumni holding executive-level positions in the country with listed companies.
 Its graduates rank 8th in Japan in the number of successful passings of the national CPA exam.

 The university is also on the list of top 20 most popular universities in Tokyo.
 The main campus is located in the Shibuya area, and the students are generally viewed as having come from more affluent backgrounds and are regarded as sophisticated.
 The school has been lauded for its undergraduate focus on the humanities and business education.

 In the 2020–2021 University Brand Image Survey conducted by Nikkei BP Consulting, Aoyama Gakuin University ranked 5th overall in the Greater Tokyo Area and 4th out of the private universities after Waseda, Keio, and Sophia Universities.